sylvaincom/C-for-data-science/NN-iris-data/README.md

 Note that our data set `iris.txt` is ordered because we first have 50 samples with label `-1` then 50 samples with label `0` then 50 samples with label `1`.

 # 2) Training our neural network on `iris.txt`

+Because the target values are now in {0, 1, 2}, we can no longer use tanh as the activation function which outputs in [-1, 1], but we use the [SoftPlus function](https://en.wikipedia.org/wiki/Activation_function) ehich outputs in all real positive numbers.
+We change it lines 197-208 of `neural-net-iris.cpp`.
+We also change the learning rate line 146 of `neural-net-iris.cpp`.

 Once we have our training data, we train our neural network on it.
 The training data we choose has to be stated at line 361 of the file neural-net-tutorial.cpp:
 ```